GorillaNation/peabody/README.markdown

 * wash your dishes

 	cronstash will not do your dishes.
-I'll accept any patch which does this, however.
+I'll accept any patch which implements this, however.

 # why should I use it?